Search

 Supplements for Immune Support

-As an overall condition specific category, SPINS data44Casteel B. SPINS presentation.
+As an overall condition-specific category, SPINS data44Casteel B. SPINS presentation.
 UNPA Member’s Retreat, Deer Valley, UT.
 September 2024. shows that, as of September 2024, sales of immune supplements have declined by 11.4%.
 However, as a functional ingredient, sales of ashwagandha for immune health have increased by 111%.
-Likewise, vitamins A, D and K sales increased 32.3%.
+Likewise, vitamins A, D, and K sales increased 32.3%.

 Indeed, ashwagandha has been shown to benefit immune health.
 In a randomized placebo-controlled double-blind trial45Tharakan a, Shukla H, Benny IR, et al. Immunomodulatory Effect of Withania somnifera (Ashwagandha) Extract—A Randomized, Double-Blind, Placebo Controlled Trial with an Open Label Extension on Healthy Participants.
 J Clin Med.
-2021; 10(16): 3644. supplementation with an ashwagandha extract was found to significantly increase immunoglobulin antibodies, immunomodulating cytokines, and lymphocytes, whereas the placebo group did not experience these individual effects.
+2021; 10(16): 3644.
+Supplementation with an ashwagandha extract was found to significantly increase immunoglobulin antibodies, immunomodulating cytokines, and lymphocytes, whereas the placebo group did not experience these individual effects.

 Regarding vitamins A, D & K: